google/earthenterprise/docs/geedocs/docsrc/answer/fusionAdministration/confTaskRulesForFusionPerf.rst

       Included in ``/gevol/assets/.config/misc.xml`` is a
       ``GraphOperations`` option, and it may be set to ``1`` (true) or ``0`` (false).
 This enables optimized versions of certain operations.
-These options are experimental and may contain bugs.
+These optimizations are experimental and may contain bugs.

       .. rubric:: Learn more